4 Signs Mold is Affecting Your Health

 Mold is a type of fungus that grows on organic matter in moist environments.
 Certain kinds of molds are toxic to humans and produce allergens that cause allergic reactions in most people.

-Black mold is what you have to watch out for the most.
+Black mold (often referring to Stachybotrys chartarum) is what you have to watch out for the most.
 It causes allergic reactions that can severely affect your breathing, skin, energy, immune system, and blood circulation.
 As a result, the affected person could become significantly ill.
 It all depends on how many mold spores were inhaled into the lungs.
-If you have mold in your home or business in San Diego, call Orange Restoration today!
-(619) 376-6838
+Other molds can not be detected by the eye and require testing.
+If you have or even suspect mold in your home or business in San Diego and Orange County, call Orange Restoration today!
+(619) 376-6838 We are here to help and available 24 hours a day!

 Four Most Common Effects of Mold on Humans